dangerfarms/newcomers-guide/section-2/1-Tools/docker.md

 Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
 More details: https://www.docker.com/what-docker

+By using docker we can be sure that the development environment matches the production environment, including all dependencies, etc.

 We use docker in every project, so please install it now.

 To set up docker go to: https://docs.docker.com/engine/installation/ and follow the setup steps for your system.